 Aguachile

-Sinaloa raw-shrimp ceviche variant — butterflied raw shrimp 'cured' for 5 minutes in a fierce green sauce of lime, jalapeño, cilantro, garlic.
-Served immediately while shrimp is just-blushed.
+Sinaloa raw-shrimp ceviche variant — butterflied raw shrimp dressed at the table in a fierce green sauce of lime, fresh green chili (chiltepín or serrano), cilantro, garlic — barely cured, served and eaten immediately while the shrimp is just edge-blushed and essentially raw.
 The Sinaloa-Sonora Pacific-coast specialty.

 Aguachile (literally 'chili-water') developed in Pacific-coast Sinaloa where shrimp is abundant.
-The 'aguachile verde' green version is the most-famous; quick-acid-curing (vs. classic ceviche's 30-min cure) keeps the shrimp barely-cooked and silky.
+The 'aguachile verde' green version is the most-famous; unlike classic ceviche's 30-min cure, the lime is poured on and eaten at once — the shrimp is left essentially raw and silky, never cured through.

 Pick up a shrimp with a fork — it's blushed pink at the edges, still translucent in the center, silky-firm.
 The green sauce slaps the tongue with lime-acid-chili-cilantro brightness.
 Crunch a tostada; the shrimp is what raw-meets-fire tastes like.